epccs/RPUadpt/readme.md

 In the above drawing, the computer can communicate with the three controller boards (an [RPUno], an [Irrigate7], and a [Punica]).
 The computer connected with USB to the RPUftdi shield can access the controller boards when the manager allows.
 The Raspberry Pi can also access the controller boards when the manager allows.
 Only one host computer should access the serial bus at a time.
 The RS-422 can be run a significate distance (perhaps over 1000 meters).

 In my firmware examples (e.g. see [RPUno]) a command processor is used to accept textual commands over the wired interface.
 The examples have a simple makefile that compiles the microcontroller firmware from the source.
-The host computers I use have the AVR toolchain from Debian installed and can compile and upload that firmware over the RS-422 serial interface with the proper tool (avrdude) in that toolchain.
+The host computers I use have the AVR toolchain from Debian installed and can compile and upload that firmware over the serial interface with the uploader tool (avrdude).

 The firmware examples use a makefile with a bootload rule (e.g. "make bootload") that uploads to the targets bootloader.
 Building without a rule (e.g. "make") compiles the firmware into a relocatable elf as expected but turns that into an Intel formate hex file, the bootload rule just sends that to the uploader tool.